pdfinn/gamera/doc/design.md

 ## File System Integration

 Plan 9 applications typically expose interfaces as file trees via 9P.
-Gammera exposes its internal state via a single 9P service mounted at `/mnt/gammera`.
+Gamera exposes its internal state via a single 9P service mounted at `/mnt/gamera`.
 Scripts can read `page.html` and `page.txt` or write a new URL to `ctl` to trigger navigation.
 This interface is the foundation for future features such as tabs, history, and bookmarks.

 ## State Directory and External Scripts

-Persistent data lives under `$HOME/.gammera`:
+Persistent data lives under `$HOME/.gamera`:

 * `history` – a newline separated list of visited URLs.
 * `bookmarks` – entries written by the user or scripts.

-The 9P tree mounted at `/mnt/gammera` exposes files such as `page.html`, `page.txt`, `ctl`, `history`, `bookmarks` and `tabctl`.
+The 9P tree mounted at `/mnt/gamera` exposes files such as `page.html`, `page.txt`, `ctl`, `history`, `bookmarks` and `tabctl`.
 External scripts may write a URL to `ctl` to load a page, append to `bookmarks`, or read the current page via `page.html` or `page.txt`.
 This makes it easy to tie the